A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Preliminaries

-\begin{prop} $H$ satisfies the n-Sobolev inequality: there is a constant $C$ such that
+\begin{prop} $H$ satisfies a Sobolev inequality of dimension $n$: there is a constant $C$ such that

-\end{prop} The domination property, together with the fact that $e^{-t\Delta}$ is a contraction semigroup on $L^p$ for all $1\leq p\leq\infty$, gives at once that $e^{-tH}$ is also a contraction semigroup on all the $L^p$ spaces.\\ From the ultracontractivity estimate:
+\end{prop} The domination property (Proposition \ref{domination}), together with the fact that $e^{-t\Delta}$ is a contraction semigroup on $L^p$ for all $1\leq p\leq\infty$, gives at once that $e^{-tH}$ is also a contraction semigroup on all the $L^p$ spaces.
+By Stein's Theorem (Theorem 1 p.67 in \cite{Stein}), $e^{-tH}$ is analytic bounded on $L^p$, for all $1<p<\infty$. \\ From the ultracontractivity estimate:

-valid since $M$ satisfies a n-Sobolev inequality (see \cite{Saloff-Coste1}), and the domination of Proposition (\ref{domination}), we deduce that we also have:
+valid since $M$ satisfies a Sobolev inequality of dimension $n$ (see \cite{Saloff-Coste1}), and the domination of Proposition \ref{domination}, we deduce that we also have:

 By interpolation with $||e^{-tH}||_{\infty,\infty}\leq 1$, we deduce that for all $1\leq p\leq \infty$, there exists $C$ such that

 Interpolating with $||e^{-tH}||_{p,p}\leq 1$, we obtain: